mlandis/phyddle/docs/source/tutorial.rst

 The figure ``out.train_estimate_model_type.png`` shows trained network predictions for the model type variable in the training dataset.
+This is a confusion matrix, comparing the truth (x-axis) to estimates (y-axis).
+A properly trained network that makes accurate predictions will produce a diagonal matrix, where as a poor-performing network will make off-diagonal estimates.
+If performance for the training data is poor (e.g. estimated values are not correlated with the truth) then predictions from the network should not be trusted.
+See :ref:`Safe_Usage` for more information.

 .. figure:: images/out.train_estimate_model_type.png
   :width: 500